-We’re looking for creative, innovative individuals with a passion for serving the local community and making Kelowna the best mid-sized city in North America.
+We’re looking for creative, innovative individuals with a passion for serving the local community and making Kelowna a city of the future.
 We’re proud to be a competitive employer with a full career offering including professional development, competitive compensation and benefits packages and a focus on workplace wellness.

 Our operations are diverse, requiring a variety of positions as well as different levels of skill and education.
 We value diversity and are committed to an inclusive, accessible work environment where collaboration, understanding and mutual respect bring out the best in all of us.

 Use our online recruitment system to view current job opportunities or begin your application process.
 You will need to create an account, or login to an existing account, to apply for a position.

 The Asset & Facilities Supervisor supports the development and implementation of Building Service’s Asset Management Plan (AMP) through the administration of a Computerized Maintenance Management Software package, City Works.
 This includes short and longer term planning for asset renewal and coordination of condition assessment information.
 This position requires extensive knowledge in facilities engineering, operations, and maintenance to ensure that facility related assets are maintained to an acceptable standard.

 We are seeking Election Officials to assist with the upcoming School Trustee By-election in June 2021.

 The Election Official assists with setting up the voting location and tidying up at the end of the day.
 The Election Official registers resident electors and distributes ballots.

 We are seeking Presiding and Alternate Presiding Election Officials to assist with the upcoming School Trustee By-election in June 2021.

 The Presiding Election Official (PEO) manages the voting location including staff and is responsible for the integrity of the voting machines and ballots.
 The PEO will report to the Chief Election Officer and prepare the ballot account summary.